Plenty of us fancy ourselves as the next Monty Don or Charlie Dimmock, but what do you do if you only have a garden the size of a handkerchief?

 2. Install outside lighting

-Clever use of lighting in the evenings can also help make your garden seem much bigger.
+Clever use of lighting in the evenings can help make your garden seem much bigger.
 Using lights on different levels can work well, and if you're on a budget, LED lighting lasts for a long time and is cost-effective to use.
 Always use a professional electrician to help you install lighting.

 3. Bring the inside out